ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * CBOR Key: TBD (range -256 to 255)
 * Value Type: integer
 * Reference: \[\[This specification\]\]

-## ACE Public Key Encoding Registry {#ssec-iana-pub-key-enc}

-This specification establishes the "ACE Public Key Encoding" IANA Registry.
-The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.

-The columns of this Registry are:

-* Name: This is a descriptive name that enables easier reference to the item.
-The name MUST be unique.
-It is not used in the encoding.

-* Value: The value to be used to identify this public key encoding.
-This value MUST be unique.
-The value can be a positive or a negative integer.
-Integer values between 0 and 255 are designated as Standards Track Document required.
-Integer values from 256 to 65535 are designated as Specification Required.
-Integer values of greater than 65535 are designated as expert review.
-Integer values less than -65536 are marked as private use.

-* Description: This field contains a brief description for this public key encoding.

-* Reference: This field contains a pointer to the public specification providing the public key encoding, if one exists.

-The value 0 is to be marked as "Reserved".

 ## ACE Groupcomm Parameters Registry {#iana-reg}